 Vaughan’s other pet peeve: over-the-top window treatments.
 Too many trims and swags scream 1989, so the designer typically opts for a simple Euro pleat when choosing drapes and always steers clear of puddling fabric.
 “It looks dated and ends up collecting dust,” she says.
 The same sentiment rings true for hardware: Streamlined ball finials never go out of style.

 The Fix: Take on a DIY

-So how do you know if it’s time for a clean slate?
-It all comes down to function.
-If you can’t talk to your dinner guests because the centerpiece is blocking the view or there’s no room for anyone else to sit on the sofa because there are too many pillows, you’ve probably outdone yourself.
+You know the Coco Chanel quote that goes, “Before you leave the house, look in the mirror and take one thing off”?
+Lauren Svenstrup of Studio Sven applies the same logic to designing a room.
+If you can’t talk to your dinner guests because the centerpiece is blocking the view, or there’s no room for anyone else to sit on the sofa because there are too many pillows, you’ve probably gone too far.

 See more stories like this:

 10 Paint Mistakes That Make You Look Like a Rookie